robertokbr/denv/README.md

 # Example: Download a file nicknamed "myproject" and save it as .env.production
 denv --name myproject --out .env.production

+# Example: Download a directory (will be automatically unzipped)
+denv --name myproject --out ./myproject
 ```

 ### List files